getodk/central-backend/docs/api.md

 ### Deleting a Project [DELETE /v1/projects/{id}]

 Deleting a Project will remove it from the management interface and make it permanently inaccessible.
 Do not do this unless you are certain you will never need any of its data again.
+For now, deleting a Project will not purge its Forms.
+(We will change that in a future release.)

 + Parameters
     + id: `16` (number, required) - The numeric ID of the Project